-Our Reception class teacher has Early Years' experience.
-In addition, the class has well qualified support assistants on a full time basis.
-We also welcome parental help in the classroom and on trips and visits which are planned regularly.
+Our Reception class is led by our foundation stage teacher, who has experience in KS1 and EYFS.
+In addition, the class has a well qualified support assistant on a full time basis.
+We also welcome parental help on trips and visits which are planned regularly.

 We believe strongly in the importance of keeping our practice up to date.
-We therefore ensure that all our staff working in the Foundation Stage attend courses and training on a regular basis as part of our school professional development programme.
+We therefore ensure that all our staff working in the Foundation Stage attend courses and training on a regular basis as part of our school professional development programme and are supported by KL Trust specialists.